 A video graphics adapter from the Windows Server 2003 HCL that can support 256 colors and a resolution of 800 by 600 dpi

-Today the system recommendations for Windows Server are 40GB Full installation or 10GB Server Core installation, 2GB RAM or greater and 2GHZ or faster dual core.
+Today the system recommendations for Windows Server are 40GB Full installation or 10GB Server Core installation, 2GB RAM or higher and 2GHZ or faster dual core.

-Microsoft has extended support of Server 2003 until July of 2015.
+Microsoft has extended support for Server 2003 until July of 2015.
 After this date, Server 2003 will no longer be supported by Microsoft.

 There is still time for small businesses to construct and implement a plan to upgrade from Server 2003 before its expiration in 2015.